 In the IEA scenarios, what is the outlook for renewables?

 Renewables increase their penetration significantly in all long-term scenarios.
-For example, in the central scenario of the World Energy Outlook, the New Policies Scenario – which takes account of broad policy commitments and plans that have been announced by countries – renewable electricity generation grows threefold from 2009 to 2035.
-In the 450 Scenario – which is in line with limiting global warming to about 2°C – renewables grow even more; by a factor of almost four.
+For example, in the central scenario of the World Energy Outlook, the New Policies Scenario – which takes account of broad policy commitments and plans that have been announced by countries – renewable electricity generation nearly triples from 2012 to 2040.
+In the 450 Scenario – which is in line with limiting global warming to about 2°C – renewables grow even more; by a factor of more than 3.5.
 As a carbon dioxide emissions reduction option, renewables and biofuels come in second only to energy efficiency improvements in IEA scenarios.

-In July 2012, the Agency will acknowledge the coming of age of the renewable energy sector by publishing, for the first time, an annual medium-term report that analyses that market.
-The report will include five-year projections for global renewable energy electricity capacity and generation.
-In so doing, it will provide an important benchmark to policy makers, industry and the wider market for measuring developments of renewable energy.
+In July 2012, the Agency acknowledged the coming of age of the renewable energy sector by introducing an annual medium-term report that analyses that market.
+Each edition includes five-year projections for global renewable energy electricity capacity and generation, providing an important benchmark to policy makers, industry and the wider market for measuring developments of renewable energy.

 What is the impact of renewables on energy security?